 No one can do everything, but everyone can do something.
 Over the coming months the Lake Stewardship working group will be updating this web page with detailed information on Bob Lake and what you can do to help preserve and improve our lake’s health.
-In the mean time, take some time to study CHA’s web site – visit the Septic Health section and be sure to watch the “Poop Talk” video.
+In the mean time, take some time to study CHA’s website – visit the Septic Health section and be sure to watch the “Poop Talk” video.
 Then visit Shoreline Health and watch the “Ribbon of Life” video.
-Then, rethink your personal habits and those of your family.
+Finally, checkout FOCA’s Septic Systems webpage for an outstanding list of resources to educate yourself on how septic systems work and how to maintain their performance.
+After all that, rethink your personal habits and those of your family.

 The topic of Blue-Green Algae needs to be top of mind for everyone.
 We urge everyone to get informed and do everything you can to promote actions that will keep this condition out of our Lake!
 Here are some great resources to help: